cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 Now that we have defined information sets, we see that each player in fact has 2 information sets per card that he can be dealt, which is a total of 6 information sets per player since each can be dealt a card in {Q, K, A}.
 (If the game was played with a larger deck size, then we would have $$ \text{N} * 2 $$ information sets, where N is the deck size.)

-Each information set has 2 actions possible, which are essentially "do not put money in the pot" (check when acting first/facing a check or fold when facing a bet -- we call this pass) and "put in $1" (bet when acting first or call when facing a bet -- we call this bet).
+Each information set has two actions possible, which are essentially "do not put money in the pot" (check when acting first/facing a check or fold when facing a bet -- we call this pass) and "put in $1" (bet when acting first or call when facing a bet -- we call this bet).

-The result is that each player has $$ 2^6 = 64 $$ total combinations of strategies.
+The result is that each player has $$ 2^6 = 64 $$ total combinations of pure strategies.
 Think of this as each player having a switch between pass/bet for each of the 6 information sets that can be on or off and deciding all of these in advance.

 Here are a few examples of the 64 strategies for Player 1 (randomly selected):